shadman-a/shadmanahmed.dev/README.md

-# This is my personal site built using React
+# This is my [personal site](https://shadmanahmed.dev/) built using React
 To run the app in the development mode.

 ### `npm install`
 then
 ### `npm start`

-This app depends on [tsparticles](https://github.com/matteobruni/tsparticles) by Matteo Bruni
+This site depends on [tsparticles](https://github.com/matteobruni/tsparticles) by Matteo Bruni